futtta/autoptimize/readme.txt

 Autoptimize caches aggregated & optimized CSS/ JS and links to those cached files are stored in the HTML, which will be stored in a page cache (which can be a plugin, can be at host level, can be at 3rd party, in the Google cache, in a browser).
 If there is HTML in a page cache that links to Autoptimized CSS/ JS that has been removed in the mean time (when the cache was cleared) then the page from cache will not look/ work as expected as the CSS or JS were not found (a 404 error).

-This (new, experimental) setting aims to prevent things from breaking by serving "fallback" CSS or JS.
+This setting aims to prevent things from breaking by serving "fallback" CSS or JS.
 The fallback-files are copies of the first Autoptimized CSS & JS files created after the cache was emptied and as such will based on the homepage.
-This means that the CSS/ JS might not apply 100% on other pages, but at least the impact of missing CSS/ JS will be lessened (often significantly).
+This means that the CSS/ JS migth not apply 100% on other pages, but at least the impact of missing CSS/ JS will be lessened (often significantly).

 When the option is enabled, Autoptimize adds an `ErrorDocument 404` to the .htaccess (as used by Apache) and will also hook into WordPress core `template_redirect` to capture 404's handled by Wordpress.
 When using NGINX something like below should work (I'm not an NGINX specialist, but it does work for me);